New Sponsorship Rules for Care Workers in England: What Employers Need to Know

 Employers should stay updated on immigration rules to ensure compliance and to support a sustainable workforce in the care sector.

-Check out the deals we have found below and tell us your travel plans.
+For everyone else, check out the international travel deals we have found below and tell us your travel plans.

 Check out the offers and discounts from:

-And because of the pandemic, don’t forget to get your travel insurance, which will cover you for flight disruptions and pandemic related matters.
+And because of travel disruptions, don’t forget to get your travel insurance, which will cover you for flight disruptions and medical related matters.

-IaM can help with your visa application to Europe, the United States, the UK & other countries
+IaM can help with you, your business and visa applications for your staff to Europe, the United States, the UK & other countries

 If you need help with a US visa, a UK Visa, or a visa to Europe, including help with appointment booking obligations, IaM can help.
 For more information and advice on US immigration, UK immigration law and US visa applications or if you need any help or assistance please, reach out to your Visa Coordinator at IaM.